DulanHewage/vue3-msal/README.md

 app.use(router);

-// Use the vue3-msal plugin with the MSAL instance app.use(msalPlugin, newMsalInstance);
+// Use the vue3-msal-plugin with the MSAL instance app.use(msalPlugin, newMsalInstance);

 // Handle page refresh